Surface Water Quality

 In 2020, the City reviewed additional geese management measures in consultation with subject matter experts and area residents.
 Council approved additional hazing and the installation of nine strobe lights to be implemented immediately.

 Geese management activities were further enhanced in 2021 through more frequent hazing, removing existing nests and eggs, and relocating resident geese to a farm away from the Lake.
+In 2024, geese management focus was on nest depredation, and adult goose mitigation through laser light, avian distress call and limited strategic zinc crackler pyro.

 While the waterfowl number in Ontario has been reported to have doubled over the last ten years , the Swan Lake geese population has decreased since the inception of the geese control program, indicating the efficacy of the program.